fractalliter/cbs/README.md

 ### Run

-The program designed to get 2 different command line argument. first `--source` which can be utilized for indicating the resources for example in `--source=gas,electricity` means get data for gas and electricity and also you can provide only a single sourcs as well.
-No `--source` argument means both gas and electricity. also there is another command argument `--date-range` which can be utilized the same as `--source` but with two different `date` format.
+The program designed to get 2 different command line arguments. `--source` which can be utilized for indicating the resources. for example `--source=gas,electricity` means get data for gas and electricity.
+Also you can provide only a single source as well.

+No `--source` argument means both gas and electricity.

+There is another command argument `--date-range` which can be utilized the same as `--source` but with two different `date` format.

 ```bash
 python cbs_elec_gas.py --source=gas,electricity --date-range=2021-05-01,1988-12-27
 ```

 In this case gas and electricity data from December 1988 to June 2021 will be reterived and transformed.

+The output files are `gas.csv` and `electricity.csv` and the transformed data will be:

+* Power plant gas consumption in `gas.csv`
+* Electricity supply and consumption `electricity.csv`